 An authoritative overview of the question of power in trade union strategy

-A key organizing tool for casualized university faculty from longtime movement activists
+A key organizing tool for casualized higher education faculty from longtime movement activists

 Artificial intelligence should be changing society, not reinforcing capitalist notions of work